skndash96/oceanmaster-coderunner/README.md

 # Ocean Master - Code Runner

-This document focuses on the end-to-end workflow and concurrency model of the system, starting at `cmd/runner/main.go`, moving through request consumption, match orchestration, and the engine simulation.
-It intentionally avoids per-file summaries and instead tells the story of how an incoming request becomes a simulated match.
+This repository is responsible for running matches in a sandboxed environment.

-## Workflow Story
+## Workflow

-### 1) Entry Point: main.go initializes the world
+### 1) Entry Point
 The journey begins in `cmd/runner/main.go`.
 At startup, the program:

 - Collects configuration from a centralized place (a config package) so all paths, resource limits, and timeouts are controlled in one location.
 This ensures that nsjail paths, jail mount points, cgroup policy, and timeouts remain consistent across the service.